pmalani/joy_of_sync_async_reactive_apis/readme.md

 # Sync, Async, and Reactive APIs
-Look at a sample as well as a little more involved examples.
+Look at a simple as well as more involved example.
 As well as, exception / error handling.

 ## Simple
 - Example with 1 key-value